davidrohr/boost/libs/test/doc/README.md

 Build the documentation
 -----------------------

-Running the following commands will construct the documentation with `b2` and all the needed dependencies:
+Running the following commands will construct the documentation with `bjam` and all the needed dependencies:

 ````